The Process, Step-by-Step

 Depending on the outcome of these inspections, one of three things may happen:

-1. Either the buyer has approved of the home inspection and no repairs were requested and the contingencies will be removed, bringing you one step closer to the closing; or
+1. Either the buyer has approved of the home inspection and no repairs were requested and the contingencies will be removed, bringing you one step closer to the close, or

-2. The buyer, after reviewing the home inspection report, requests a renegotiation, certain repairs on the home by a licensed technician or a credit in lieu of repairs.
+2. The buyer, after reviewing the property and the papers, requests certain repairs on the home by a licensed technician or a credit in lieu of repairs.

-3. Or Seller and Buyer cannot come to terms and the Buyer elects to cancel the transaction during their due diligence period and receive their Earnest Money Deposit (EMD) back.
+3. Or the Buyer elects to cancel the transaction during their due diligence period and receive their Earnest Money Deposit (EMD) back.

 Appraisal and Lending.